ayushk16/todo-with-portgres/README.md

 > ---

 This is an Express.js API, that works with postgres as database, YUP for validation and Sequelize as the ORM(Object-Relation Mapper).
-This ==README== will guide you through succesfull setting up and running the project on your devices.
+This `README` will guide you through succesfull setting up and running the project on your devices.

 #### Prerequisites :